 If you send out regular newsletters, then this is a pretty unique way of getting your subscribers back on the same page.

-Allow your subscribers the opportunity to pick and choose what they have sent their way.
+Allow your subscribers the opportunity to pick and choose what type of content you send their way.
 Sometimes the problem is that they’re receiving content that they don’t want or can’t relate to.

 Let them pick and choose what they want in their inbox.
-Whether they only want to get breaking news or want to exclude a specific subject, give them a chance to piece together their ideal email.
+Whether they only want to get breaking news or to exclude a specific subject, give them a chance to piece together their ideal list of email inbox notifications.

 Offer the Chance to Keep In Touch Other Ways.